-- 1. Final, detailed drainage layout plan showing all piped networks and SuDS features, identified invert levels, as well as a final discharge point into an existing ordinary watercourse.
-This plan should be updated in line with a final red line boundary of the development site. - Detailed engineered drawings of the proposed SuDS (permeable paving, swales, a pond) and drainage features including cross and long section drawings, size, volume, depth and any inlet and outlet features details including any connecting pipe runs. - 3.
-Details regarding any areas of informal flooding to be shown on a plan with estimated extent areas, flooding volumes and depths. - 4.
-Detailed maintenance and management plan to include the final land ownership plan, arrangements for adoption and any other arrangements to secure the operation of the scheme throughout its lifetime.
+- 1. An assessment with an appropriate evidence to discharge surface water runoff from the development site into an existing ordinary watercourse or into a public surface water sewer.
+If discharge into the sewer within Mangrove Road will be considered, evidence will have to be provided on why discharge into the watercourse cannot be achieved. - 2.
+If a pumped discharge into a public sewer is proposed, any potential to promote more sustainable design and to limit the pumped network length shall be included.
+Appropriate evidence should be provided in this regard. - 3.
+Final, detailed drainage layout plan showing all piped networks and SuDS features, identified invert levels, as well as a final discharge point into an existing ordinary watercourse or a public sewer.
+Should be updated in line with a final red line boundary of the development site. - 4.
+Final network modelling based on an appropriate discharge mechanism for all rainfall events up to and including the 1 in 100 year rainfall including 40% for climate change allowance.
+As the final discharge rate 5 l/s should be considered.
+If a higher rate will be proposed, a strong technical justification will have to be provided. - 5.
+Detailed engineered drawings of the proposed SuDS (permeable paving, swales, pond) and drainage features including cross and long section drawings, size, volume, depth and any inlet and outlet features details including any connecting pipe runs. - 6.
+Details regarding any areas of informal flooding to be shown on a plan with estimated extent areas, flooding volumes and depths based on the proposed layout and topography of the site.